slavanga/baseguide/README.md

 ## Development

 ### Dependencies
-Use npm or yarn to install the dev dependencies.
+Use `npm install` or `yarn install` to install the dev dependencies.

-`npm install` or `yarn install`

 ### Gulp
 The included gulpfile takes care of compiling, optimizing and minifying your assets.